Linuxfabrik/monitoring-plugins/check-plugins/mysql-version/README.md

 **Important Notes:**

-* Must run on the MySQL/MariaDB server itself to detect the installed version
+* The check must run locally on the MySQL or MariaDB server because it runs the server binary to read its version.

 **Data Collection:**

-* Detects the installed version by running `mysqld --version`, `mariadb --version`, or `mysql --version`
+* Runs `mysqld --version`, `mariadbd --version`, `mariadb --version` or `mysql --version`, whichever answers first, to read the installed version
-* Queries the [endoflife.date API](https://endoflife.date/) for MySQL or MariaDB lifecycle data
+* Compares against the [endoflife.date API](https://endoflife.date/api/mariadb.json) for MariaDB and the [endoflife.date API](https://endoflife.date/api/mysql.json) for MySQL to determine EOL status and available updates
-* Caches the API response in a local SQLite database to reduce API calls
+* Caches endoflife.date responses locally for 24 hours to reduce external requests

 ## Fact Sheet